kevinchen93/heirbnb/README.md

 [Live!](https://heirbeenbee.herokuapp.com)

 ## Key Features
 Heirbnb is a single-page web application inspired by Airbnb.
-It allows users to make accommodations for rooms!
+It allows users to manage listings and also book listings!

 [Heirbnb Design Documents](https://github.com/kevinchen93/heirbnb/wiki/)